'Minimal wastage' of Covid-19 vaccine doses in Singapore

-The monitoring enables advance planning of vaccine needs, to facilitate shipment and delivery of an appropriate number of doses to vaccination sites, the Health Ministry was quoted as saying in a Channel News Asia report on Friday (March 26).
+The monitoring enables advance planning of vaccine needs, to facilitate shipment and delivery of an appropriate number of doses to vaccination sites, the Ministry of Health (MOH) was quoted as saying in a CNA report on Friday.

 "Vaccination site providers also dilute and start a new vial only when they have checked that there are individuals awaiting vaccination, to avoid vaccine wastage," said MOH.